 For the four years preceding the Bradley Campaign, Mr. Henshon worked at the Boston law firm of Hill & Barlow, P.C.

-Mr. Henshon graduated from Princeton University in 1991 with an A.B. cum laude from its Wilson School of Public and International Affairs.
+Mr. Henshon graduated from Harvard Law School in 1991 with a J.D. cum laude, and from Princeton University in 1991 with an A.B. cum laude from its Wilson School of Public and International Affairs.
 At Princeton, he was a starter at forward for Princeton's Ivy League champion basketball team (ranked Top 25 in the country) and was twice named a District II Academic All-American.
 In 1990, he played in the then-most-watched men’s college basketball game in the history of ESPN (Princeton vs. Arkansas , NCAA First Round), a record that lasted for 16 years.
 He was recently featured in an ESPN 30-for-30 Short entitled "The Billion Dollar Game," about the Princeton-Georgetown game the previous season.